Zheng-NGS-Lab/SplitFusion/README.md

   --refGenome REFGENOME
                         The reference genome file, with a full path [required].
-  --annovar ANNOVAR     The annovar executable file [required].
+  --annovar SNPEFF	The snpEff path [required].
   --samtools SAMTOOLS   The samtools executable file with full path [Optional].
   --bedtools BEDTOOLS   The bedtools executable file with full path [Optional].
   --bwa BWA             The bwa executable file with full path [Optional].